department-of-veterans-affairs/healthcare-application/README.md

 `config.soap.endpoint` and `config.soap.wsdl` keys.
 See the `endpoint` object for a list of the common server endpoints to use.

-The configuration default s https SOAP request sent to `esDev`.
-By default, this should just work when you are on the VA network.
+The configuration default is https SOAP requests sent to `esDev`.
+This should just work when you are on the VA network.

 ##### Submit a form
 You can either submit a form via the UI or by using CURL.